wlonk/arcadia/arcadia.md

 Have one deck.

-Each player has role tokens equal to their starting rank.
+Each player starts the game with role tokens equal to their starting rank.
 Each player also starts with two passion tokens.

 The GM starts with role tokens on each NPC based on their rank.
 They do not get passion tokens: those are representative of the unique power and passions that